asceza/text-parser/README.md

 # text_parser
-* Searches for occurrences of sumbols from a dictionary in a file.
+* Searches for occurrences of symbols from a dictionary in a file.
 Outputs data in * .csv
 * Modify the files data.txt and text.txt as needed
 * The script is not case-sensitive (it converts everything to lowercase by itself)
 * Enjoy!